 - Supplement your diet with iron, zinc, and Vitamin D. Women who have been pregnant need more iron than non-pregnant women.
 Iron deficiency can decrease the amount of oxygen being transported around the body and slowing down cell growth and regeneration, which in turn fails to stimulate hair follicle growth.
 Zinc and Vitamin D also help against hair fall.

 - Reduce stress.
 Stress is never good for anyone – not for working moms, stay-at-home moms, or brand-new moms!
 Try your best to get a few minutes of “me time” to do some exercise, quiet meditation, or listen to relaxing music on Spotify.
 Make the effort small but regular, so you can keep at it and not feel guilty about spending too much time on yourself.

 - Eat plenty of food rich in lean protein, omega fats, flavonoids, and antioxidants.
 Women coming out of pregnancy must treat themselves to a healthy nutritious diet that includes lean protein from fish and chicken; vegetables like sweet potatoes, bell pepper spinach, beans, and avocado; nuts and seeds (like chia or flaxseed); and super antioxidants fruit like strawberries.

 - Be kind to your hair.
 Avoid chemical treatments like heavy hair dyes, rebonding, or any other hair relaxing treatments.
 Also avoid pulling your hair into ponytail hairstyles, or tying hair too tightly into with hair elastics, which cause great stress to hair strands, even at the roots.
 Don’t brush too hard; use wide-toothed combs to arrange and detangle hair without pulling it.
 Your hail will also thank you for choosing a product with anti-hair fall shampoo ingredients.

 Remind yourself that hair loss after pregnancy is normal, and don’t let it distress you!
-Keep yourself strong and healthy while taking care of your hair at the same time with an effective shampoo for hair loss in the philippines.
+Keep yourself strong and healthy while taking care of your hair at the same time with an effective shampoo for hair loss in the Philippines.